-- Surgical stent is created from the mock up.
-This is like a stencil, which helps to guide and orient the implant in proper position and direction.
+- A surgical stent is created from the mock up.
+This is like a stencil, which helps to guide and orient the implant in the proper position and direction.

-- Dental implant placement surgery is done .
-This surgery may slightly vary depending upon the type of the implant used like one-stage or two-stage implant (discussed later).
+- Dental implant placement surgery is done.
+This surgery may slightly vary depending upon the type of implant used like a one-stage or two-stage implant (discussed later).

 - Implants are then allowed to heal by fusing with the adjacent bone (osseointegration) for a period of 4- 6 months.

-- Mock up which was prepared earlier (step 5) is re-checked and ensured that everything is fine.
-Any changes if required, can be done.
+- The mockup which was prepared earlier (step 5) is re-checked and ensured that everything is fine.
+Any changes if required can be done.

 - Final denture construction.
 The duration required may vary according to the complexity.
 There may be visits in between to check for accuracy of the manufacturing process before proceeding to the next step.